-Accompanying Learner Drivers.
+Accompanying Learner Drivers…

-work with you to ensure that the practice they undertake is in line with the
+If you’re prepared to help your child or another learner driver, we’ll gladly work with you to ensure that the practice they undertake is in line with the current teaching requirements of the DVSA (much has changed over the last few years).

-many people learn to drive successfully without extra practice – it just takes a little longer.
+Statistics show that gaining extra practice, in addition to driving lessons with a qualified ADI, is highly beneficial to the learner.
+However, it’s not essential, many people learn to drive successfully without extra practice – it just takes a little longer.

 The Law – the accompanying driver must be over 21, hold a full licence for 3 years and must not be paid, either in cash or in kind unless he or she is a qualified driving instructor (ADI).
 You must also ensure that the car used is fully insured for the learner to drive.

 Practice vs Lessons.